HPV vaccine could one day eliminate cervical cancer

 New research suggests that use of the HPV vaccination could see the end of cervical cancer over the coming decades.

-Video consigliati per Gynaecological cancer
+Video consigliati per Cancro ginecologico

 A new study published in the Lancet analysed data from 60 million people in high-income countries over eight to nine years.
-It found the girls-only HPV vaccination has led to a significant drop in HPV infections, verruche genitali and cervical pre-cancer.
+It found the girls-only Vaccinazione HPV has led to a significant drop in HPV infections, verruche genitali and cervical pre-cancer.

 The results of the study give strong evidence that HPV works in preventing cancro cervicale, as both the cause (the HPV infection) and the number of pre-cancerous cells are declining in countries where the jab has been introduced.